 - Sliced fresh chili or dried red chili flakes

-- Drizzle of hot sauce, like this homemade hot sauce recipe
+- Drizzle of hot sauce

 - Sprinkling of smoked paprika or chipotle powder

 - Greek yogurt

 More Tips and Variations

 Instead of cheddar cheese, try mozzarella!

 Don’t have green onion?
 Try minced chives!
 And if you don’t have either of those, simply try a little onion powder.